ChrisMash/AVPlayer-SwiftUI/README.md

 * [AVPlayer & SwiftUI Part 2: Player Controls](https://medium.com/@chris.mash/avplayer-swiftui-part-2-player-controls-c28b721e7e27)
 * [AVPlayer & SwiftUI Part 3: More Player Controls]()

 Disclaimer: I'm no SwiftUI pro, there are things about this code that don't feel right but it works.
 And that's something 😁.
 I'll try and improve it over time!
+This code is also not battle tested, but seems to be ok!

 The following diagram shows the view structs/classes in ContentView.swift: